C-T-Ailey/Bootleg-Bills-Frontend/README.md

 * Implemented conditionals to hide the audio player on products without audio samples.
 * Currently selected image on the Product Details modal view can now be clicked to open the full image in a new tab.
 * Product names which are too long to fully fit on their Product card in the Products menu will now display as an animated scrolling marquee when hovered over with the mouse.
-* Separate entry in the Product model for the "Bestseller" image, instead of using whichever image occupies the last populated index of the product images array.
+* Each product's "bestseller" image, used in the homepage carousel for products which have sold enough to be among the top 3 highest selling products, can now be assigned separately when creating/editing products.
+This removes the previous limitation of only having four potential images and using the image occupying the last index of the product image array to represent it on the carousel.
-* A separate field in the product create/edit form for designating the "Bestseller" image.
+* Users can now add up to 8 images and variants for each product.
 * Full list of changes coming soon -- please see repository commit notes until such time.

 #### Planned Improvements